 An increase in your throttle/collective stick should show an increase in both your collective pitch and in your engine/motor speed.

 Confirming the tail rotor servo is moving in the correct direction is a little harder to understand at first.
 You must understand how the torque affects your RC heli to be able to figure out what direction the servo moves to change the tail rotor pitch.
 The instructions that come with the heli/kit should indicate what direction your servo arm or tail rotor pitch slider moves when given a left or right command.
 Seeing that tail rotor servo placement, main rotor and tail rotor rotational direction, and if the tail rotor is on the left or right side of the tail boom all play a roll in determining direction, there are several different possibilities.

 The easiest way to confirm if you have things set up correctly is to make sure if you give a right tail rotor command, you see the pitch of the tail rotor blades change so they blow air out to the right which in turn thrusts the tail boom to the left (nose of the helicopter turns right) and vice-versa for a left command.

 You most likely have already done this if you followed your helicopter building instructions, but now is a good time to recheck the center of gravity or "CG" for short.
 The CG is simply the balance point of the helicopter.
-You will always want your CG at or the slightest bit forward of the main rotor mast.
+You generally always want your CG at (or perhaps the very slightest bit forward) of the main rotor mast.

 All RC helicopter rotor blades (main and tail) are held onto the blade grips with a single bolt and lock nut.
 The tightness (torque) of this bolt and nut are very important and I have seen many people (newbies and seasoned fliers alike) under or over tighten them - I was guilty of this for years myself.